Mindfulness in Education

 - Self compassion towards ourselves and others.

-Mindfulness can help teenagers deal with bullying, exam pressure, sleep difficulties, anxiety and depression.
-At a time when young people are facing many challenges, it's more important than ever that they have a toolbox of strategies they can call upon.
+Mindfulness can help young people deal with bullying, exam pressure, sleep difficulties, anxiety and depression.
+At a time when young people are facing many challenges, it's more important than ever that they have a toolbox of strategies to call upon.
+Mindfulness in schools offers exactly this.

 'Dot Be' stands for ‘stop and be’